tensorpack/tensorpack/docs/tutorial/input-source.md

 ## Use Prefetch

-In general, `feed_dict` is slow and should never appear in your critical loop. i.e., when you use TensorFlow without any wrappers, you should avoid loops like this:
+In general, `feed_dict` is slow and should never appear in training loops. i.e., when you use TensorFlow without any wrappers, you should avoid loops like this:
 ```python
 while True: